A LOCAL View of the Polynomial Hierarchy: Informal overview

 The easy part is to translate a \kl{formula} of the form $\ExistsRel{\SOVar_1} \dots \ExistsRel{\SOVar_n} \, \ForAll{\FOVar[1]} \, \Formula[1]$ into a \kl{distributed Turing machine} that \kl{verifies} the same \kl(graph){property}.
 In essence, the \kl{certificates} chosen by the prover~(\kl(certificate){Eve}) are used to \kl{encode} the \kl{existentially quantified} relations $\SOVar_1, \dots, \SOVar_n$, so that the \kl{nodes} \kl{executing} the \kl{machine} just have to run a local algorithm to evaluate~$\Formula[1]$ in their constant-radius \kl{neighborhood}.
 They can do this in a polynomial number of \kl{computation steps} by simply iterating over all possible \kl{interpretations} of the \kl{first-order variables} in~$\Formula$.

 The reverse translation, however, is more complicated.
-It involves encoding the space-time diagram of every \kl[distributed Turing machine]{Turing machine} in the network by a collection of relations over the corresponding \kl{structural representation}.
-The key insight that makes this possible is the same as in Fagin's original proof: since the number of \kl{computation steps} of each \kl{machine} is polynomially bounded by the size of its input, each cell of the corresponding space-time diagram can be represented by a tuple of nearby \kl{elements} whose length depends on the degree of the bounding polynomial.
+It involves encoding the space-time diagram of every \kl[distributed Turing machine]{Turing machine} in the network as a collection of relations over the corresponding \kl{structural representation}.
+The key insight that makes this possible is the same as in Fagin's original proof: since the number of \kl{computation steps} of each \kl{machine} is polynomially bounded in the size of its input, each cell of the corresponding space-time diagram can be represented by a tuple of nearby \kl{elements} whose length depends on the degree of the bounding polynomial.
 What makes our generalized proof somewhat more cumbersome are the additional technicalities imposed by the distributed setting, in particular the assignment of \kl{locally unique} \kl{identifiers} (chosen small enough to be representable), and the exchange of messages between \kl{adjacent}~\kl{nodes}.
-The latter requires that, for each pair of \kl{adjacent} \kl{machines}, our \kl{formula} keeps track of the tape positions of the sent and received messages, so that the appropriate section of one \kl{machine}'s \kl{sending tape} is copied to the appropriate section of the other \kl{machine}'s \kl{receiving tape}.
+The latter requires that our \kl{formula} keep track of the tape positions of sent and received messages for each pair of \kl{adjacent} \kl{machines}, so that the appropriate section of one \kl{machine}'s \kl{sending tape} is copied to the appropriate section of the other \kl{machine}'s \kl{receiving tape}.

 \subparagraph*{Implications.}